AbdullahTaher93/CCMYproject/docs/hito4.md

 # Milestone 4

-In this part the create virtual machine the command line using the Azure CLI tool, The application has been deployed in Azure in a virtual machine with Ubuntu Server 18.04 ....
+In this part the create virtual machine the command line using the Azure CLI tool, The application has been deployed in Azure in a virtual machine with Ubuntu Server 18.04 ,and we used Mongodb in our app  ....

+#### In this part we used Mongodb in Our App..

+  first: we need connect our app with Mongodb but before that we should install mongodb in our app with this line:

+    npm install mongodb --save

+now we can connect mongo with app by this lines:

+    var MongoClient=require("mongodb").MongoClient;

+    var url = "mongodb://localhost:27017/";

+    MongoClient.connect(url, { useNewUrlParser: true },function(err,........

+second: we used 3 method for dealing with mongodb

+ * add a new profile by this line:

+           db.collection("profiles").insertOne()

+* remove a profile by this line:

+        query={ID:index};*
+        db.collection("profiles").deleteOne(query)

+* search about a profile by this line:

+        query={ID:index};
+        db.collection("profiles").find().sort(query).toArray()

+## Now we can create new VM for deploying our App

 #### We used Cloud shell of portal azuer